myngo-ptn/cypressbase/README.md

    **$ npx cypress open**

-To run tests headlessly (this mode is used for executing test in background - not open web browser) and automated generate HTML report:
+To run tests headlessly (this mode is used for executing test in background - not open web browser):

-   **$ npm test**
+   **$ npm cypress run**

-To view HTML report:
-   **Right click on allure-report\index.html and select open with Live Server**